bytefish/bytefish.de/blog/using_policy_based_authorization_for_odata_requests.md

 }
 ```

-And finally we'll add the `AuthorizationOptions#AddODataAuthorizationPolicy` extension method to add the `RequireAssertion`
+And finally we'll add the `AuthorizationOptions#AddODataAuthorizationPolicy` extension method to add the Policy.
+I was
-Policy.
-I was surprised to see how simple it is.
-I've left the `ODataModelPermissionsExtractor` out, because it's only
+surprised to see how simple it is.
+I've left the `ODataModelPermissionsExtractor` out, because it's only partially interesting
-partially interesting to the article.
+to the article.

 ```csharp
 /// <summary>